-Welcome to the Department of Earth Science and Engineering.
-If you can make it to one of our open days or taster days we will make sure you get a tour of the Department and campus while you are with us.
-For those who can't visit, we've put together a walkthrough tour of some of the key areas in the Department so that you can get a real feel of what it would be like to study at the Royal School of Mines (RSM).
+If you join us at one of our open or taster days, we will ensure that you can take a tour of the Department and wider campus while you are here.
+However, we have also created a virtual tour to accompany our 360° photos, highlighting some of the key areas in the Department so that you can get a real feel for what it is like to study at the Royal School of Mines (RSM).

 A big welcome to our Department